ChasinSpin/SkyPilot/receiptsAndDonations/ReceiptsAndDonations.md

 | ---- | ----- |
 | [ZWO ASI2600MC Pro  ASI2600MC-P](https://all-startelescope.com/products/zwo-asi2600-pro-usb3-0-cooled-color-astronomy-camera-asi2600mc-p) | $2128.58 CAD |

+Additional to this phase is the flat panel which has already been purchased via club donations, when it was on discount at Christmas.

-## Phase 3 - Add Accessibility and Outreach, Cold Weather Tours, Widefield Astrophotography
+## Phase 4 - Add Accessibility and Outreach, Cold Weather Tours, Widefield Astrophotography

 The astrograph will be piggybacked on the C14 and provides widefield capability for imaging at 264mm focal length and f/4.8.